Plant Spacing Calculator

 A square grid of plants is pretty simple to understand: you divide the area into squares of equal side length and put one plant in each corner.

 For a rectangular grid (i.e., row planting), you divide the area into rows and spread plants evenly along each row.
 Planting in rows means you can have more space between rows and less space between plants within the row.
-It makes walking between rows easier and has potential benefits for disease management but isn't as space-efficient as triangular spacing.
+It makes walking between rows easier and has potential benefits for disease management, but it isn't as space-efficient as triangular spacing.

 If you want triangular spacing, you need to create a lattice of equilateral triangles (they all have sides of the same length, and all internal angles are equal to 60 degrees), and place a plant in each corner.
 This arrangement maximizes the use of space but can have the consequence of diseases spreading more easily in mono-crop farming.
 Triangular spacing is frequently used in landscaping.